adam-bauer-34/BMH-delayed-learning-reprod/README.md

 A final note is that you should consider using the `.yml` file provided in this directory to establish a virtual python environment that should include all of the necessary dependencies for the code to run smoothly.
 I recommend using `conda` to do this.

-## How to run code
+## How to run the code

 To run the codes, simply navigate to the `codes` directory and run the numbered code to recreate the desired figure.
-You may need to execute:
+If you want to run the program `script_name`, you may need to execute:
 ```
     chmod +x script_name
 ```